Isuru-rana/j1939-ESP32/README.md

 ## Why?

-J1939 standard engenders compatibility and avoids re-inventing the wheel when creating CAN applications.
+J1939 engenders compatibility and avoids re-inventing the wheel when using CAN bus.

 What makes this particular library interesting?
 In a word: specialization.